Domain Track Title: Dairy Processing and Development (DPCU2240)

 - To acquaint students about the processes involved in the processing of raw milk with constructional details, operation and maintenance of dairy equipment.

 - To impart a comprehensive knowledge on dairy starters for the production of health beneficial fermented foods.

 - To apprise students with the quality control and safety of milk and milk products.

 Domain Track Learning Outcomes:

-- Able to prepare standardized milks as well as able to handle and maintain equipments related to raw milk processing.
+- Able to prepare standardized milk as well as able to handle and maintain equipment related to raw milk processing.

 - Detect adulterants, preservatives and neutralizers in milk and milk products.

 - Milk Processing in Dairy Industry (1+2+0) (CUDP2240)